Data Protection Centre/Microsoft 365/Retention Policy vs. Litigation Hold vs. Archiving in Exchange Online

 • Save license costs: Third-party solutions allow you to retain safe copies of organizational data even after employee exits and account deletions, thus saving license costs.

-• With simple GUIs, no technical or coding expertise is required to backup and restore data.
+• User-Friendly Interface: With simple GUIs, no technical or coding expertise is required to backup and restore data.

 • Fast backups: Take faster backup even for large teams.